plandes/deepnlp/doc/md/layers.md

     [TransformerResource.model_id] attribute gives a list of tested models.
   * [TransformerSequence]: A sequence based model for token classification use HuggingFace transformers.
-Named entity recognition (NER) is one use case
-  * of this model.
+Named entity recognition (NER) is one use case of this model.
-  * See [ner embedding.conf] and [movie embedding.conf] for examples of how to configure transformer layers.
+  * See [transformer.conf] for examples of how to configure transformer layers.

 <!-- links -->
 [DeepConvolution1dNetworkSettings]: ../api/zensols.deepnlp.layer.html#zensols.deepnlp.layer.conv.DeepConvolution1dNetworkSettings